Austinsmom/GOIP-PHP/readme.md

 # System requirements
 - A GOIP SMS Gateway
-- Web server with PHP support (for example Apache and PHP 5.6)
+- Server with PHP > 5.4 working
 - CLI access for the keepalive.php (not mandatory)

 # Installation

-1. Copy the project to a web server that has IP access to the GOIP
+1. Copy the project to a server that has IP access to the GOIP
-2. Adjust GOIP's SMS server settings (see screenshot in /doc)
+2. Adjust GOIP's SMS settings (see screenshot in /doc)
 3. Run keepalive.php to catch the port number (see screenshot in /doc)
 4. Rename settings_dist.php as settings.php
 5. Fill the blanks in settings.php
-6. Start sending SMS messages through the API
+6. Start sending SMS messages through the line command

 # Usage

 ## Sending messages

-To send an SMS message, send JSON data as HTTP POST to the send.php
+To send an SMS message, call the script like example below:

-Example message as the content of POST https://server.example/send.php:
 ```
-{
-    "receiver": "0121212123",
-    "message": "Hello World!"
+ $ php send.php 0121212123 "Hello World!"
-}
 ```

-You may also set "id": 1234 (where 1234 is a unique ID) if you want to avoid collisions with multiple simultaneous sendings.
-Read more from the GOIP documentation about $sendid in chapter 3.

 ## GOIP keep alive